tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 This section defines the "https://iana.org/assignments/http-problem-types#unsupported-hashing-algorithm" problem type {{PROBLEM}}.
 A server MAY use this problem type when responding to a request, whose integrity or integrity preference fields reference a hashing algorithm that the server can not or does not want to support for this request, and if the server wants to indicate this problem to the sender.

-The server SHOULD provide the algorithm key of the unsupported algorithm in the `unsupported-algorithm` member and an array of the supported algorithms in the `supported-algorithm` member.
-The value of this array are algorithm keys as registered in the "Hash Algorithms for HTTP Digest Fields" registry.
+Two problem type extension members are defined: the `unsupported-algorithm` and `supported-algorithms` members.
+A response using this problem type SHOULD populate both members, with the value of `unsupported-algorithm` being the algorithm key of the unsupported algorithm from the request and the value of `supported-algorithms` being an array of the algorithm keys, as registered in the "Hash Algorithms for HTTP Digest Fields" registry, of the supported algorithms.

 The following example shows a response for a request with an integrity field utilizing an unsupported hashing algorithm `foo`.
 The response also includes a list of supported algorithms.